 Have you ever walked into a public washroom without your shoes on?
 Yuck, just the idea of it makes me shudder.
 But it’s OK at Play Away.
 The floors are squeaky clean even in the washroom stalls so when you come here in white socks, you’ll leave with white socks.
 The staff is constantly going through the facility and cleans any mess kids make.

-Another great thing about Play Away is the number of comfortable couches and seats for waiting parents.
-Plenty of comfy couches and armchairs are placed along the walls so you can keep an eye on your kids and relax.
+Another great thing about Play Away indoor park is the number of comfortable couches and seats for waiting parents.
+Plenty of comfy sofas and armchairs are placed along the walls so you can keep an eye on your kids and relax.
 Furthermore, they offer healthier snack choices compared to junky fast food at other places.

 What they need to improve is a variety of play areas.
 Kids have shorter attention spans and they like to vary their activities so more toys, play kitchens, and exercise equipment would be great.